lassik/emacs-format-all-the-code/README.md

 How to customize
 ----------------

-There are currently no customize variables, since it's not clear what approach should be taken.
-Please see [GitHub issues][github-issues] for discussion.
+`M-x customize-group format-all` has a few basic settings.

+However, the main thing you probably want to set is `format-all-formatters`.
+That variable is buffer-local, and can be made project-local by setting it in a `.dir-locals.el` file for the project.

-Many of the external formatters support configuration files in the source code directory to control their formatting.
+Additionally, many of the external formatters support configuration files in the source code directory to control their formatting.
 Please see the documentation for each formatter.

 How to add new languages
 ------------------------